 We analyse FTSE100 companies on their on-going ability to deliver strong and growing dividends.
 At the same time we seek to reduce risk by ensuring the portfolio is diversified across different economic sectors.

-Ultimately our approach remains focused on one brilliantly simple objective, to maintain and grow your income by selecting the shares in the FTSE100 with the greatest dividend income prospects.
+Ultimately our approach remains focused on one brilliantly simple objective, to maintain and grow your income consistently over the long term.

 You can see the latest portfolio here.
 You know exactly what you are investing into and can view this online at any time.